 - Must create and store training records

 - Must be able to import your own safety training materials in common formats–video, PDF, PowerPoint, self-created eLearning courses, etc.

 - Must be able to create specific types of online training activities

 - Must be able to collect and store digital versions of “sign-in sheets” for classroom-based safety training

 - Must manage “expirations” for training that must be completed every 1, 2, of 3 years

 Knowing what you want your online safety training solution to do before you begin shopping is essential if you want to get the right solution.
 Reading the rest of this article will help you determine more about what you need.

-Your Company’s Technical Requirements
+Your Company’s Technical/IT Requirements

 Is it an absolute necessity for your online safety training solution to be hosted on your company’s own computer servers?
-Or is it OK or even preferable if the online safety training provider hosts it on their own server or on the cloud?
+Or is it OK or even better if the online safety training provider hosts it on their own server or on the cloud?

 Do you want your employees to complete their training on desktop computers?
 Or will they be using mobile devices, such as smartphones or tablets?
 Or both?